pbrink231/quickbooks-node-promise/readme.md

 const customers = await qbo.findCustomers({ Id: "1234" });
 ```

-A more advanced example using a Class Store.
+A more advanced example using a Function Store.
 When the accessToken expires, it will automatically refresh the accessToken.
 You should change getToken and saveToken to use a database or some other storage method.

 ```javascript
 const realms = {};